software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/07-signing.md

   or decimal
   format.

-If you prefer not to store private key in a file, define a `PROTOSTAR_ACCOUNT_PRIVATE_KEY` environment variable.
+If you prefer not to store your private key in a file, define a `PROTOSTAR_ACCOUNT_PRIVATE_KEY` environment variable.
 Protostar will use that variable for the private key automatically when running commands.

 ## Using a custom signer class